 Amsterdam, the capital of the Netherlands, was named after the river Amstel wherein the city was built.
 Da Wallen is one of the oldest and most-visited neighborhoods in the city because of the famous Red Light District.
 This is said to be the place for all the fun and a happening nightlife.
 You can expect live sex shows, head shops, night clubs, and so much more.
 Since prostitution is legal in the Netherlands, there are quite a number of one-room cabins rented by prostitutes who advertise themselves through red-lit windows, thus, the place is called Red Light District.
 However, the city might be famous for prostitution you should know that there is so much more you can see and enjoy here such as the restaurants, coffee shops, houses, museums, churches, so on and so forth.
+There are plenty of places to stay as well, including hotels and Airbnb houseboats.
 We’ve prepared the things to do, places to eat, travel tips, and more in this guide to Red Light District, Amsterdam.

 Things to do

 The Red Light District, one of the things Amsterdam is famous for, has a number of museums most often visited by tourists.
 If you’re curious about anything on the history of cannabis, one must visit Hash Marihuana & Hemp Museum where you’ll learn more about it there.
 To know more about how prostitution is done at the Red Light District you could visit Red Light Secrets, it is known to be the only museum of prostitution in the world.
 In the Red Light Secrets museum, you’ll understand the history of prostitution and understand what it’s like for the window workers.
 Last but not the least, another must-visit museum is Erotic Museum wherein you’ll see a number of exhibits solely about the Red Light District.